Infineon/btsdk-peer-apps-ota/README.md

 Note:
-On some older Bluetooth Devices on Windows, the OTA might fail because of an incompatible MTU.
+On some older Bluetooth&#174; Devices on Windows, the OTA might fail because of an incompatible MTU.
 To work around this, change the code as below and rebuild the Windows application in ./Windows/WsOtaUpgrade/WsOtaDownloader.cpp:

      * define MAX_MTU 256 // (instead of 512)